dvddarias/rdocker/README.md

 This is a general overview of how it works, feel free to check the script for further details:

- 1. Connects over ssh to the remote host and finds a free port on both computers
+ 1. Connects over ssh to the remote host, finds a free port on both computers, and opens ssh forwarding
  2. Runs over the ssh connection a python script that forwards connections on the remote host from `localhost:remote_port` to the unix domain socket at `/var/run/docker.sock`
  3. Starts a new bash session with DOCKER_HOST environment variable set to `tcp://localhost:local_port`
  4. On session exit it SIGTERMs the ssh connection.